AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 To get an exact copy of a slice you must create a new slice (with the same length and capacity) then copy over all the elements using a `for ... range` loop.

-Deep comparison of slices are done manually, though the standard library does provide `bytes.Equal` for comparing `byte` slices.
+Deep comparison of slices are typically done manually, though the standard library does provide `bytes.Equal` for comparing `byte` slices.

-Note: like for maps, Go 1.21 will provide generic helpers: `slices.Clone`, `slices.Equal`, etc.
+Note: as for maps, Go 1.21 will provide generic helpers: `slices.Clone`, `slices.Equal`, etc.

 ## Pointers